Certified Copy - Quick Overview

 - Practical how to steps: Australian Government guidance explains how referees certify documents, what wording to use, and what details to include.

-What is a certified copy
+What is a Certified Copy?

 AUSTRAC defines a certified copy as a document certified as a true copy of an original document by someone authorised to do so.
 AUSTRAC points businesses to Chapter 1, Part 1.2 of the AML and CTF Rules for the list of authorised certifiers.

-In plain English, a certified copy is used when you cannot reliably sight the original document yourself, or when your procedures require stronger assurance that the document has not been altered.
+A certified copy is used when you cannot reliably sight the original document yourself, or when your procedures require stronger assurance that the document has not been altered.

-Who can certify a certified copy under the AML and CTF Rules
+Who can Certify a Certified Copy under the AML and CTF Rules

 The AML and CTF Rules set out who can certify a document as a certified copy.
 The list includes, for example, legal practitioners enrolled on the roll, judges, magistrates, justices of the peace, notaries public, police officers, certain Australia Post staff, Australian consular or diplomatic officers, and certain financial services professionals, including qualified members of recognised professional accounting bodies subject to the Rule conditions.